mgkarakaya/RickAndMorty/README.md

 URLs Done
 2. Use the Character URL fetched from the First Api call to download characters.Done
 3. Displayed fetched Character Images and names on the screen (List/Grid) Done
-4. Add search functionality in order to search any character from the Characters list.Missing
+4. Add search functionality in order to search any character from the Characters list.Done, search by name.
 5. Tap on any character will fetch more details about the character - Name, Status and so on.Done